Varicose Vein Laser Treatment / Surgery

 We always recommend consulting one of our specialists to schedule a professional diagnosis.
 Call 01843 234 555 if you would like to speak to our team about your symptoms.

 Understanding how conditions such as Varicose Veins occur is important as it can lead to prevention or eliminate the possibility of them reocurring in future.
-Varicose Veins is typically caused by deterioration of tiny valves in our veins as we get older, although there are other causes that be brought about by lifestyle or by neglecting health practices.
+Varicose Veins are typically caused by deterioration of tiny valves in our veins as we get older, although there are other causes that be brought about by lifestyle choices or by neglecting health practices.

-To put it simply: On its journey around your body, blood will move down through the veins in your legs, eventually making its way back up to the rest of the body.
-As your blood is pumped back up, these valves or flaps only open up in one direction, making sure that the upwards blood flow does not drop back down.
+On its journey around your body, blood will move down through the veins in your legs, eventually making its way back up to the rest of the body.
+As your blood is pumped back up, these valves or flaps only open in one direction, making sure that the upwards blood flow does not drop back down.

 In some cases, these microscopically sized valves can begin to underperform if they become weaker, which results in blood leaking back into the veins and collecting there.
 This, in turn, results in veins becoming wider as the pressure builds up, which in some severe cases can cause the veins to become twisted and much, much weaker.
 This condition of the veins is known as Varicose, hence Varicose Veins.

 As well as ageing-induced deterioration, those who spend most of their day on their feet (teachers, hairdressers, retail workers etc) and people who are overweight are also susceptible.

 4 Tips for Relief if You’re Suffering